-James Hay Investment Centre
+Investment Centre

 The Investment Centre is our in-house fund platform that allows you to invest in a variety of collective investment schemes that we refer to as 'funds'.
 Through the Investment Centre you can invest in up to 3,700 funds from leading fund managers on favourable terms.
 We have negotiated competitive discounts on the initial management charges made by the fund managers in their fund prices, reducing the cost of each investment.
-Please note that the Investment Centre is not available for co-trustee SIPPs.

 We offer access to two different groups of funds: Select funds and Collect funds.

-Select funds are mainly institutional and pooled pension funds, which are only available to you if you have a financial adviser appointed to your SIPP.
+Select funds are mainly institutional and pooled pension funds, which are only available to you if you have a financial adviser appointed to your Modular iSIPP.